My Quiet Kitchen

 • and you can easily adjust the salt and acidity to get the flavor just right for your palate!

-The NEW version (added December 2022) is closer to a liquid vegan mozzarella, although not quite as thin as Miyoko's liquid pizza mozzarella.
+The new updated version is closer to a liquid vegan mozzarella, although not quite as thin as Miyoko's liquid pizza mozzarella.
 It's perfect for pizza and drizzling on top of a casserole or pasta bake.

 labeled photo of the ingredients needed.